PointClub Surveys is a reward site, where you can earn a small amount of money for completing surveys online.

 But they will all take a lot of work to actually get to the money making stage, in most cases.
 This is what often puts people off.

-If you have any questions, don’t hesitate to post below!
+I hope you found my Pointclub review useful, If you have any questions, don’t hesitate to comment below!

 All the best……